Vkd1WV/Ocode_compiler/README.md

 For simplicity assembly and linking are not built-in.

+Because we can nest statements we require an instruction queue stack.
+The first member is the global instruction queue followed by those for each declared procedure (class, function, subroutine).
+As each context is exited the top instruction queue must be popped and passed to the optomizer to be appended to the block queue.

 ## OCode

 I want a type checking mode between one type, and void (any type), such that I can list the allowable types. particularly for function calls, so one parameter can be used to interpret what the others should be.
 Like a union without having to wrap each parameter in a union before passing it.